 In conclusion, this Kruger Park Safari offers a slower, more in-depth safari experience.
 The focus is on wildlife viewing and bird / animal photography.
-With more time spent at camps there’s less packing and moving, giving participants time to enjoy the camps themselves and what the different areas have to offer.
+With more time spent at camps there’s less packing and moving.
+This therefore gives participants time to enjoy the camps themselves and what the different areas have to offer.
 Furthermore, on full days spent in camp the safari excursions are optional – participants are welcome to skip drives as they prefer (but that always comes with the risk of missing out!).
 All in all this will add up to a Kruger National Park safari experience that’s exciting but at the same time relaxing!
 And why not add on time at a private lodge or Cape Town afterwards?

 15 – 25 June 2021 (10 nights / 11 days)

 Starts at Phalaborwa Airport on the first morning of the tour.
 Participants can get the late morning flight after arriving in Johannesburg.
 Tour ends at Skukuza Airport on the last day of the tour, from where participants can fly back to Johannesburg in time for late evening trans-continental flight or other onward plans.
 Please check with us before booking any flights.

 2021: ZAR 46 900 per person sharing, ZAR 10 500 single supplement